 Cheap fold-up ponchos are compact and can be a great standby when you’re making the kinder run in the rain and there are no parking spots within a 10-minute radius.

 11. Large ziploc bags

-These all-purpose babies are perfect for sealing up wet clothes, rubbish or half-eaten food.
+These all-purpose babies are perfect for sealing up wet clothes, poo’d on shoes, rubbish or half-eaten food.
 We heart them.

 12. ‘Busy bag’ games

 Great for long drives or unscheduled waiting in doctor’s offices and medicare queues.
 Take a look at our roundup of DIY busy bag ideas that don’t take up much room.

 Kids are drawn to water like moths to a flame.
 We can’t count the number times when we’ve gone to the park or beach ‘just for a walk’ …. aaaaaand three seconds later they’re soaking wet and need a towel.